 Rangers deal slumping star Gaborik to Blue Jackets

-Gaborik was traded for center Derick Brassard, injured right wing Derek Dorsett, defenseman John Moore and a sixth-round pick in the 2014 draft.
-Two minor league players were sent to Columbus by the Rangers.
+Gaborik was dealt to the Blue Jackets Wednesday, just before the NHL's afternoon trade deadline, for center Derick Brassard, right wing Derek Dorsett, defenseman John Moore and a sixth-round pick in the 2014 draft.

 Gaborik waived a no-movement clause in order to allow the deal to be completed.